Shane Lowry (footballer)

-Shane Thomas Lowry (born 12 June 1989) is a professional footballer who plays as a centre-back or a left-back for Johor Darul Ta'zim.
-Born in Australia, he has represented Ireland at youth level.
+Shane Thomas Lowry (born 12 June 1989) is a professional footballer who plays as a centre-back for Malaysia Super League club Johor Darul Ta'zim.
+Born in Australia, he has represented Ireland at youth level before switching to Malaysia national team.

 His previous clubs include Millwall, Perth Glory, Aston Villa, Plymouth Argyle, Leeds United, Sheffield United, Leyton Orient, Birmingham City and Al Ahli.

 Club career

 Aston Villa

 Lowry started his youth career with Australian club ECU Joondalup.
 He signed for Aston Villa in February 2005 along with fellow Australian Chris Herd.
 Lowry made nine appearances for Aston Villa Reserves in the 2006–07 season, mainly coming near the end of the campaign.
 Lowry was also part of the squad that won the HKFC International Soccer Sevens in May 2007.
 In June 2007, Lowry signed a 12-month deal to his contract.

 Lowry made his professional debut in the 2009–10 UEFA Europa League in an away fixture at Rapid Vienna.
 On 17 September 2009, Lowry signed a three-month loan deal with Football League Championship side Plymouth Argyle.
 Lowry made his Plymouth Argyle debut on 19 September 2009, playing 90 minutes, in a 3–1 loss against Newcastle United.
 He played 13 league games for Plymouth during his loan spell, where he impressed many and was recalled by Villa who required Lowry's services as cover after some injuries to defenders.

 On 28 January 2010, Lowry agreed a deal which would take him on a loan to Leeds United until 13 March 2010, joining his fellow Australian international teammates Patrick Kisnorbo and Neil Kilkenny.
 He made his debut for Leeds against Colchester United, playing left back for Leeds.
 After an impressive debut, Lowry suffered a minor injury and had to be substituted and replaced by Bradley Johnson after 70 minutes.
 After missing the FA Cup replay against Tottenham Hotspur due to not being eligible, Lowry returned to the Leeds starting lineup in the following game against Hartlepool United.